 Program Format & Curriculum

-Classes for the History PhD are offered in-person on both Temple’s Main Campus and Center City campus.
+Classes for the History PhD program are offered in-person on Temple’s Main Campus.
 The degree program must be completed on a full-time basis and culminates in preliminary examinations, general examinations, a dissertation prospectus and a dissertation.

 Courses you are likely to take as part of the curriculum include

 - Digital History,